MoonfaceDev/Heroes-of-the-Shrine/Documentation/manual/create-cutscenes.md

 To create a new *Animation Track*, follow these steps:

+1. Go to your timeline folder in *Assets/Timelines*.
+Create a new animation clip and give it an indicative name.

-1. Select the game object that contains the timeline, click the '+' icon in the timeline window, and select "Animation Track".
+2. Select the game object that contains the timeline, click the '+' icon in the timeline window, and select "Animation Track".

-2. Drag the object you want to animate from the scene.
+3. Drag the object you want to animate from the scene.
 If the object doesn't already have an *Animator*, make one and then drag it to the track.

-3. Click the record button (red circle), to start recording the animation.

-4. Select the animated object in the hierarchy, and set the initial *position* of the [Movable Object](../api/Global.MovableObject.html) in the animation.
-Click the record button again to stop recording.
+4. Right click the new track, and select "Add From Animation Clip".
+There, select the clip you created in step 1.

-5. Double click in the track area to open the new animation clip.
+5. Double click in the track area to open the animation clip.

-6. Start adding keyframe that change properties over time.
+6. Start adding keyframes that change properties over time.

     > [!WARNING]
     > Unfortunately, editing properties of a movable object does not reflect in the scene while editing them.